gleachkr/lean.lua/README.md

 # Lean.lua

-This is a minimal pandoc reader for [lean](https://leanprover.github.io/).
+This is a minimal pandoc reader for [Lean](https://leanprover.github.io/).

 To install, copy `lean.lua` to `$DATADIR/readers` (for information about pandoc's data directory, see [the pandoc manual](https://pandoc.org/MANUAL.html#option--data-dir)

 To use, intone: `pandoc -f lean.lua $TARGET`.
-Comment blocks[^1] will be parsed as [commonmark](https://commonmark.org), and lean code will be converted to code blocks.
+Comment blocks[^1] will be parsed as [commonmark](https://commonmark.org), and Lean code will be converted to code blocks.
 You should be able to use all standard pandoc output formats, so conversion from here to PDF or other formats ought to be simple.